Meet Our Team

 • Like to break things?
 McKenna does too!
 She’ll teach you how to do it without getting in trouble (healthy anger).

-• People who work best with her are typical and neurodivergent couples, ADHD-ers, dyslexic thinkers, twice-exceptional (2E) students, young adults, and individuals struggling with anxiety.
+• People who work best with her are typical and neurodivergent couples, ADHD-ers, dyslexic thinkers, twice-exceptional (2E) students, young adults, and individuals experiencing anxiety.

 • McKenna sees ages 5+.